-Please affix patient label or complete details below.

-Full name:

-Hospital number:

-NHS number:

-DOB:

-PIC 148: patient agreement to PI 148 - Exercise stress echocardiography ntended procedure/ /surgery --------- ------------ ----------

-Statement of health professional

-(To be filled in by health professional with appropriate knowledge of proposed procedure, as specified in consent policy).
-I have explained the procedure to the patient.
-In particular I have explained:

-The intended benefits

-As detailed on page..... of this booklet.

-Any extra procedures, which may become necessary during the procedure:

-Blood transfusion

-Other procedure - please specify below:

-I have also discussed what the procedure is likely to involve, the benefits and risks of any available alternative treatments (including no treatment) and any particular concerns of this patient.

-This procedure will involve:

-General anaesthesiaLocal anaesthesia and sedation

-Statement of interpreter (where appropriate)

-I have interpreted the information above to the patient to the best of my ability and in a way which I believe they can understand.

-Signed:

-Date:

-If a telephone / video service has been used, please document the name of the interpreter and company below

-Top copy to be filed in medical notes, carbon copy to be retained in booklet for patient.

-مر والجا و و ا

-Health p rotess Ional

-i caitii p 101055

-Signed:

-Date:

-Job title:

-Contact details (If patient wishes to discuss options later)

-Has a ReSPECT form been considered and, if relevant, appended to this form?

-🗌 No

-Statement of patient

-Yes
+Full name: Hospital number: PI 148 echoca 148: patient agreement to 48 - Exercise stress ocardiography ed procedure/surgery DOB: Statement of health professional (To be filled in by health professional with appropriate knowledge of proposed procedur as specified in consent policy).
+I have explained the procedure to the patient particular I have explained: The intended benefits Sig ned h professional As detailed on page of this booklet.
+Jo b titl e: Any extra procedures, which may become necessary during the procedure: Contact details (If patient wishes to discuss options late ☐ Blood transfusion ☐ Other procedure - please specify below v: ReSPECT form been consident, appended to this form?
+I have also discussed what the procedure is like involve, the benefits and risks of any available alternative treatments (including no treatment any particular concerns of this patient.
+This procedure will involve: General anaesthesia Local anaesthesia and sedation et) and Pleas caref adva which prope copy ask - change e reacully.
+In desposed now we age you ent of patient ad the patient information and If the treatment has been plan you should already have your ceribes the benefits and risks of treatment.
+If not, you will be to If you have any further quest are here to help you.
+You have our mind at any time, including ed this form.
+Statement of interpreter (where appropria te) Yes No I have interpreted the information above to the patient to the best of my ability and in a way which I believe they can understand.
+Signed: I agree to the procedure or of treatment described on this f have read the information lea exercise stress echocardiograph and had the opportunity to a Name (PRINT): I agree to the use of photographics of diagnosis and treat agree to photographs being medical teaching and education company below I understand what the procedure why it is being done, including the benefits.
+Top copy to be filed in medical notes, carbon copy to PIC · 148 Version 1 be retained in booklet for patient.

-Please read the patient information and this form carefully.
-If the treatment has been planned in advance, you should already have your own copy of which describes the benefits and risks of the proposed treatment.
-If not, you will be offered a copy now.
-If you have any further questions, do ask - we are here to help you.
-You have the right to change your mind at any time, including after you have signed this form.
+Health professional Signed: Date: Name (PRINT): Job title: Contact details (If patient wishes to discuss options later) Has a ReSPECT form been considered and, if relevant, appended to this form?
+Yes □ No Statement of patient Please read the patient information and this form carefully.
+If the treatment has been planned in advance, you should already have your own copy of